duckduckgo/zeroclickinfo-spice/README.md

 DuckDuckGO Spice Plugins
 =================================

-See [DuckDuckHack](http://duckduckhack.com/) for an overview of the DuckDuckGo plugin system.
+IMPORTANT: start at [DuckDuckHack](http://duckduckhack.com/), which contains a tutorial for the DuckDuckGo plugin system that references this Readme at the appropriate time.

 This repository is for contributing spice plugins.
 Each spice plugin will generally involve at least one HTTP(S) request to a third-party JavaScript API, though in some cases could be completely stand-alone.
 These API calls will return JSON objects to callback functions that you will specify.